 Kharma Foundation: who are the Volunteers?

-Over the decade and a bit we have had many faces and many hands that have travelled far and wide to help.
-We thank them all from the bottoms of our heart and we think all donors would agree.
-And we are sure all children will agree!
+Over the 12 year running we have had many faces that have traveled far and wide to help.
+We thank them all from the bottoms of our heart and we think all donors would agree and we are sure the 3000+ children will agree!

 The core team members of the last years are:

 Ms. Noodle is the engine of the bunch, the chef, the communicator.
 It helps that she speaks Thai… 🙂

 She helps find the schools, keeps the lines open and she is a bright face on the trips.
 Together with the kids and other volunteers she fills the hungry bellies for breakfast, lunch and dinner and almost always scores straight A’s in taste.

 She loves every dog we have ever met on each trip with the same passion.

 Noodle comes from Sisaket, Thailand and was raised in a big loving farmer’s family with 8 brothers and sisters.
 She has studied at the Sisaket University and lives in Pattaya.
 She is an ace visa consultant and an amateur chef kitchen princess.